mazenmahmoud79/Efficientnet_B7-For-Arabic-Letters-Classification/README.md

 # Arabic Letters Classification using EfficientNet_B7

 This repository contains code for training an Arabic letters classification model using the EfficientNet_B7 architecture.
 The model achieves an impressive test accuracy of 97.04%.
-The dataset used for training is the [Final Arabic Alpha dataset](link-to-dataset), and the code is implemented in PyTorch.
+The dataset used for training is the [Final Arabic Alpha dataset](https://www.kaggle.com/competitions/arabic-letters-classification/data), and the code is implemented in PyTorch.

 ## Dataset

 The dataset consists of Arabic letters organized into folders, with each folder representing a different class.
 The `MakeDataset` class is implemented to load and preprocess the dataset using PyTorch's DataLoader.

-The dataset used for this project can be found [Here](https://www.kaggle.com/competitions/arabic-letters-classification/data).

 ## Data Preprocessing